Faculty of Health Disciplines

 - Applicants with international credit (completed outside Canada and the US) must request a course-by-course educational assessment from a member of the Alliance of Credential Evaluation Services of Canada (members include: World Education Services (WES) or International Credential Evaluation Service (ICES)).
-The assessment must be dated within two years of the application deadline.
-If your assessment was issued more than two years prior to the deadline, it must be reassessed or reissued by the credentialing agency prior to your package submission.
+The assessment must be dated within five years of the application deadline.
+If your assessment was issued more than five years prior to the deadline, it must be reassessed or reissued by the credentialing agency prior to your package submission.

 - Proof of English Language Proficiency.
 See the English Language Proficiency Requirements.

 - Applicants requesting transfer credit for courses taken outside Athabasca University must review the Transfer Credit page and follow the steps provided.

 - Note: All transcripts, references, test scores, and other documents become the property of Athabasca University and will not be returned to the applicants or forwarded to another program or institute.

 Additional Materials for Master of Nursing: Nurse Practitioner and Post-Masters Diploma: Nurse Practitioner ONLY

 You must provide the following documents in your Hardcopy Application Package:

 - Copy of current Basic Life Support (BLS) Certificate,

 - Photocopy of Nursing Practitioner (NP) license (if applicable), and

 - Letter of Verification (from employer or College of Registered Nurses) confirming 5,000 hours of recent clinical practice as a Registered Nurse.